CoLab-Glasgow/TimedCoconut/Doc.md

 ### Expected invalid result

-The build should stop with a compile-time error such as:
+The build should stop with a compile-time error:
 ```
 error: static assertion failed: TimeGuard: lower(duration) must be <= upper(duration)
   143 |   static_assert(!(has_lower && has_upper) || (lower <= upper),